it-ninjas/labs/content/en/docs/java/j2-oop/08-enums.md

                 System.out.println("There aren't enough days in the weekend");
                 break;
             default:
-                System.out.println("Some Midweek days feel like Mondays when I wish the were Fridays");
+                System.out.println("Some Midweek days feel like Mondays when I wish they were Fridays");
                 break;
         }
     }